 Tree sucker – Remove or Let Grow?

 While you might be tempted to leave a tree sucker, remove them as quickly as possible.
 A tree sucker will sap the energy away from the healthier and more desirable branches on top.
-Chances are, you will not be please by the plant produced by the tree sucker.
+Chances are, you will not be pleased by the plant produced by the tree sucker.
 Remove them to improve the health of the plant overall.

 Tree Sucker Removal

 Tree sucker removal is easy to do.
-Tree sucker removal is done in the same way pruning is.
+Tree sucker removal is done in the same way pruning is performed.
 Using a sharp, clean pair of pruning shears, cleanly cut the plant sucker as close to the tree as possible, but leave the collar (where the tree sucker meets the tree) to help speed the wound recovery.
 Perform this tree sucker control as soon as you see any plant suckers appear so that you put less stress on your tree.